mong8se/buffish.nvim/Readme.md

 Opens a buffer list in the current window, so you can select a buffer to display in the same window.

+As you switch buffers it sets the alternate buffer to the previous buffer so you can always swap between the last to buffers with `c-^`.

 ## Usage

 Map some key to `:Buffish<CR>` or to `require("buffish").open()`